Valuing the Ocean

 Promoting positive values

 Promoting shared values and new narratives for marine conservation will create change.
 We value economic prosperity, but also a broad range of other things.
 We protect what we value.
 Uncovering and reflecting the multiple values of the ocean and humankind will lead to better and faster ocean conservation.
+Our FrameWorks commission delves into this topic in detail.

 Increasing the effectiveness of environmental NGOs